Yoz0/Notes-de-stage/mackaness1993.md

 % Fiche de lecture
-Use of graph theory to support generalisation
+Use of graph theory to support generalization
 % Cartography and Geographic Information Systems -- 1993
 % William Mackaness and Kate Beard